klmnden/azure-docs.tr-tr/articles/azure-monitor/platform/data-collector-api.md

 # Specify the name of the record type that you'll be creating
 $LogType = "MyRecordType"

 # You can use an optional field to specify the timestamp from the data.
-If the time field is not specified, Log Analytics assumes the time is the message ingestion time
+If the time field is not specified, Azure Monitor assumes the time is the message ingestion time
 $TimeStampField = ""